 The duty of loyalty is essential as it helps to prevent self-dealing within a corporation.
 Moreover, it can instill greater confidence and trust in those running the business.

-If someone owes you fiduciary duties, that means they have a duty to act in your best interest.
-And when a fiduciary acts in a way that benefits someone else more than you, they may have breached their fiduciary duty.
-As a result, this may entitle you to damages.
+If someone owes a business owner fiduciary duties, that means they have a duty to act in the owner’s best interest.
+And when a fiduciary acts in a way that benefits someone else more than the business owner, they may have breached their fiduciary duty.
+As a result, this may entitle the entrepreneur to damages.

 Recommended articles